ansibleguy/infra_apache/README.md

 * **Note:** Most of the role's functionality can be opted in or out.

-  For all available options - see the default-config located in the main defaults-file!
+  For all available options - see the default-config located in the main/site defaults-file!

 * **Note:** this role currently only supports debian-based systems